Patricia Scotland: Early life and career

-Scotland was born on 19 August 1955 in Dominica, the 10th child of 12 born to Roman Catholic parents, a Dominican mother and Antiguan father.
-Her family emigrated to Walthamstow in north-east London when she was two years old, where she attended Chapel End Primary School and Walthamstow School for Girls.
-She then went on to Mid Essex Technical College in Chelmsford, where she obtained a Bachelor of Laws degree from University of London as an external student.
+Scotland was born on 19 August 1955 in Dominica, in the British Windward Islands.
+She was the tenth child of twelve born to Roman Catholic parents, a Dominican mother and Antiguan father.
+When she was two years old, her family immigrated to Walthamstow in north-east London, where she attended Chapel End Primary School and Walthamstow School for Girls.
+She then went on to Mid Essex Technical College in Chelmsford, and she obtained a Bachelor of Laws degree from University College London, which at that time awarded the University of London's qualifications.
 She was called to the bar at the Middle Temple in 1977, specialising in family law, and was called to the Dominican bar in 1978.

-In 1991, Scotland became the first black woman to be appointed a Queen's Counsel.
-She later founded the (now closed) 1 Gray's Inn Square barristers chambers.
+In 1991, Scotland was appointed as a Queen's Counsel.
+She later founded the (now closed) 1 Gray's Inn Square barristers' chambers in London.
 Early in 1997, she was elected as a Bencher of the Middle Temple.
-Scotland was named as a Millennium Commissioner on 17 February 1994, and was a member of the Commission for Racial Equality.
-She received a life peerage on a Labour Party list of working peers and was created Baroness Scotland of Asthal, of Asthal in the County of Oxfordshire on 30 October 1997.
+Scotland was named as a Millennium Commissioner on 17 February 1994, and she was a member of the Commission for Racial Equality.
+She received a life peerage on a Labour Party list of working peers and was made Baroness Scotland of Asthal, of Asthal in the County of Oxfordshire, on 30 October 1997.

 Politics

 From 1999 to 2001, Scotland was the Parliamentary Under-Secretary of State at the Foreign and Commonwealth Office, where she was responsible, among others, for the UK Government's diplomatic relations with North America, the Caribbean, Overseas Territories, Consular Division, British Council, administration and all Parliamentary business in the House of Lords.
 Scotland introduced the International Criminal Court Bill which sought to ratify the jurisdiction of the International Criminal Court into UK law.
-She established the Pro Bono Lawyers Panel, a panel of British-based lawyers who provided legal advice on a pro bono basis to United Kingdom nationals imprisoned in foreign countries.
-She created an Overseas Territories Council for the Caribbean and reformed and restructured the Foreign and Commonwealth Office's Consular Division to be able to respond more effectively to emergencies and disasters abroad such as the 11 September attacks.

-In 2001 she became Parliamentary Secretary, Lord Chancellor's Department, and was made a member of the Privy Council of the United Kingdom.
+In 2001, she became Parliamentary Secretary, Lord Chancellor's Department, and was made a member of the Privy Council of the United Kingdom.
 She was the minister formally responsible for civil justice and the reform of civil law including the comprehensive reform of land registration leading to the Land Registration Act 2002.
 She was also formally responsible for international affairs at the Lord Chancellor's Department and was appointed by Prime Minister Tony Blair as the UK Alternate Representative to the European Convention and was given primary responsibility for the negotiations in relation to the Charter of Rights which were successfully concluded in 2003.
-During this period she consolidated the strong relations created with all the applicant countries through the FAHR programme and the member states and was subsequently awarded the Polish Medal for her contribution to the reform and development of Law in Poland.